Petlja/TextualProgrammingInPython/source/7_Branching statements/1_Branching statements - if.md

 ## The if statement

-The *if* statement was already introduced in the Karel lessons, let's remind ourselves:

 The *if* statement is used to decide which of the two groups of statements to execute.
 In Python it is written as follows:

 ```{code}